synalysis/elm-dependencies-analyzer/README.md

 ### Backend cache

-- The backend cache to be used is defined by `cacheUrl` in `Cache.elm`.
+- The backend cache to be used is defined by `cacheUrl` in `Backend.elm`.
 - My cache at `https://www.markuslaire.com/github/elm-dependencies-analyzer/backend/cache.php?` is available publicly for now.
 I intend to keep this cache public, but if I start getting too much traffic, I could make it private.